Ugly 1970’s Bathroom gets a Farmhouse Inspired Makeover

 How I won the battle for the perfect farmhouse bathroom.

-Shower Tile; I started my battle in the tile isle of Lowes.
+I started my battle in the tile aisle of Lowes.
 Pointing out how bad I wanted the more expensive large beveled edge subway tile (totally out of our budget).
 But to get everything I wanted I convinced the hubby that I would be happy with the less expensive 3×6 subway tile if he would agree to trust me on the dark charcoal grout.
-See how I did that?? $350.00 for subway tile for the shower walls, ceiling and outer accent wall.
+See how I did that?? $350.00 for subway tile for the shower walls, ceiling, and outer accent wall.
 (I have a lot leftover hopefully for my kitchen back-splash) Buy here